 Across both years in English we focus on ensuring that the students are confident communicators both through their written work but through their words so that they can listen to others and present their ideas and feelings effectively.
 Through our Themed Curriculum, we are able to access novels that link directly to the termly theme.
-In Autumn 1, our theme is ‘Who am I?’
-In year 7, we study ‘Harry Potter and the Philosopher’s Stone’ in which we explore who Harry is and how he is different to other characters.
-In year 8, we study ‘Wonder’ by R.J.
-Palacio in which explore how Auggie is different to other children in the book and how this makes him who he is.
-Across both years, students study a different Shakespeare play and visit The Globe in London to experience watching a play in this genre.
+In Autumn 1, our theme is ‘Whatever Next?’
+Out texts that we will be studying are The Tunnel by Anthony Browne and Of Mice and Men by John Steinbeck in which explore how life changes after certain events.
+Students will also study a different Shakespeare play and visit The Globe in London to experience watching a play in this genre.
 As well as literacy focus across the curriculum students work on their basic literacy skills during morning tutor groups.

 At Bromley Beacon Academy, we aim to equip our children with the mathematics skills that they will need throughout their lives.

 We aim to ensure all pupils become fluent in the fundamentals of mathematics: that they develop a solid understanding of key concepts and build a firm foundation of arithmetic skills.